Area of Expertise

 I study the consumption and production of language in the market.
-My work offers insights on topics from the things consumers say in social media and online reviews, to how brands and their representatives (e.g., salespeople, call center workers) talk to customers.
+My work offers insights on topics from the things consumers say in social media and online reviews, to how brands, marketers, and sales or service people talk to customers through language.
 I also examine the impact of language in cultural products (e.g., song lyrics, academic articles, packaged goods).

 In addition to publishing my own research and teaching, I am an Associate Editor at the Journal of Consumer Psychology, Journal of Consumer Research, and Journal of Marketing.